Nictordan/Full-App-Documentation/README.md

 - As a witness to something strange, I wish to be able to tell as many people about it as I can.

+- As a witness to something strange, I wish to have a way of saving my story for posterity.

 - As a witness to something strange, I want a way to see if other's have experienced the same thing, so I know I'm not crazy.

 - As a witness to something strange, I want a way to see if other's have experienced the same thing, so I know I'm not alone.

-- As a witness to something strange, I wish to have a way of saving my story for posterity.
+- As who is relying on the testimony of strangers to uncover something paranormal, I wish to have the ability to moderate who can contribute to my story, so that the investigation doesn't get derailed by nonsense.

 - As an investigator of the paranormal I wish there was a repository of paranormal events so that I have the best information to form my theories.

 - As an investigator of the paranormal I wish there was a repository of paranormal events which logged sightings in detail, so that I may know where I'm best to concentrate my efforts.

+- As someone interested in a supernatural event, I wish there was a way for people to link similar sightings in different locations, so I may form a fuller picture.

 - As a potential property owner, I wish to see all the information pertaining to the supernatural, on a given location so that I may avoid buying somewhere haunted.

+- As someone who is terrified of bunyips I wish there was a way to take my location in real time and list any nearby sightings, so I may know which swimming holes are safe.

 - As seller of cryptids, I wish to have the freshest trails, so that I may finally capture one of these creatures and save my failing business.